Making Lumberjacks great students

 A degree plan is a personalized plan of study that outlines what classes you’ll need to take in order to graduate.
 Students who earn 45 or more hours must talk to their advisor and initiate the degree plan process.

-What minors should I choose as a computer science major?
+What minors should I choose to go with my major?

 That depends on the degree program you choose.
 The computer science major doesn’t require a minor at all, and the computer information systems major has a general business minor integrated into the program.
+The data analytics major has an economics minor integrated into the program.
+It also has a strong emphasis in statistics.
 The information technology major requires students to choose a second major or a minor in a field that complements their interests and career goals.

 What if I want to change majors or minors?